Debrunner Koenig Holding

+Debrunner Koenig AG is the largest Swiss producer of steel reinforcements for reinforced concrete.
+The company also sells steel and metals, metal services, and technical products.
+As of 2026, the group has about 1350 employees at 40 locations across Switzerland.
+Debrunner Koenig has been headquartered in the Raiffeisen building on the Roter Platz in St. Gallen since 2025.

 The company was formed in 1988 through the merger of the traditional St. Gallen-based Debrunner Group, whose roots go back to 1755, with the Koenig Group.
 Since 1997 it has belonged to the German company Klöckner & Co.

 Field of activity

 The group consists of four product divisions: Reinforcements, Steel & Metals, Metal Service and Technical Products, which include the Debrunner Acifer, Debrunner Acifer Bewehrungen, Metall Service Menziken and Bewetec companies.

-The Reinforcements product division supplies all types of reinforcing steels, selected products from the field of reinforcement technology, and reinforcement accessories.
-The Steel & Metals product division provides the group with steel products such as girders, profiles and sheets as well as other metals, and offers various processing services.
-The Metal Service division makes an important contribution to the Swiss machine industry with its high-quality service centres covering steel, aluminium and other metals.
-Technical Products, the fourth product division, meets the needs of other areas of construction and our industrial and trade customers: civil engineering, water and building technology, fastener and fixing technology, tools, machinery and occupational safety.
+The Reinforcements product division supplies different types of reinforcing steels as well as complete products used for reinforcement.
+The Steel & Metals product division produces steel products such as girders, profiles and sheets and offers various processing services.
+The Metal Service division manufactures covering steel, aluminium and other metals.
+Technical Products division produces components for construction and other industries such as tools, machinery, and occupational safety division.